When it comes to research chemicals, nothing rings bells like Etizolam.

 Thienodiazepines, in general, are also used for their muscle relaxant effects, making Etizolam a popular choice among people who suffer from muscle stiffness, pain, or spasms.

-At higher doses, Etizolam produces a high that is similar that of Xanax (and other benzos).
+At higher doses, Etizolam produces a high that is similar to that of Xanax (and other benzos).

 The direct effects include things like: